Preferences and Trends (PAT) Survey

 The PAT Survey results have been displayed at each ASRS Annual Meeting since then.
 As an ASRS member, you can access the complete PAT Survey archive

-Kirk Packo and John Pollack served as the PAT Survey editors until 2005, when Robert Mittra, MD, became the editor and John Pollack stayed on board as co-editor.
+Kirk Packo and John Pollack served as the PAT Survey editors until 2005, when Robert Mittra, MD, FASRS, became the editor and John Pollack stayed on board as co-editor.
 In 2011, J. Michael Jumper, MD, FASRS, became the PAT Survey editor with Robert Mittra as his co-editor.
 Thomas Stone, MD, FASRS, took over the reins as editor in 2013 with Robert Mittra continuing to serve as co-editor until 2014.
 In 2019, Thomas Stone named Paul Hahn, MD, PhD, FASRS, as co-editor; Dr. Hahn became the PAT Survey editor in 2020.

 PAT Survey results are copyrighted